Skip to main content

 3

-Use chat to find and summarize evidence, then verify important claims against source documents or structured evaluation screens.
+Use chat to find and summarize evidence, then verify important claims against the source documents or the structured evaluation screens.

 Pilot review